tfgg/yournextmep/_candidates/eu2014/conservative/andrew-lewer.md

 person: andrew-lewer
 region: east-midlands
 party: conservative
-title: East Midlands - Conservative Party - Andrew Lewer
+title: Andrew Lewer is running for MEP in East Midlands for the Conservative Party
 incumbent: false
 ---